How To Add A Link Section To WordPress

 Description Of Plugin

-This plugin recreates the concept of the built-in WP Links Manager while removing the shortcomings of the deprecated functionality.
+This plugin recreates the same concept as the built-in WordPress Links Manager while addressing the shortcomings of the deprecated feature.

 Plugin Installation

-To install the Link Manager plugin on your website, follow these step-by-step instructions:
+To install the Link Manager plugin on your website or blog, follow the step-by-step instructions below:

-From your WP admin menu, select Plugins > Add New
+From your WP administration menu, select Plugins > Add New

 (Plugins Menu – Add New)

-Find the plugin in the results area and click Install Now
+Find the plugin in the search results screen and click Install Now

 Activate the plugin after it has been installed …